Kizoky/postal-iii-ultrapatch-angel/README.txt

 If you wish to remove the intros that play when you launch the game, you can run the included "RemoveIntros" batch file after copying it to the root directory of the game.

-If you don't want to play with some of the more controversial features of the patch or the vanilla game, you can disable each of them individually by using their respective developer console commands.
+If you don't want to play with some of the more controversial features of the patch or vanilla game, you can disable each of them individually using their respective developer console commands.
 Alternatively, you can uncomment the lines to disable them in the ultrapatch cfg file located in 'p3/cfg', so you don't have to disable them every time you start the game.
 Please see the list of console commands at the bottom of this README.